mbfoss/ezpick.nvim/README.md

 })
 ```

-`command_alias` defines a second user command running the same handler and
-completion as `:Ezpick`, for a shorter name.

-`rg_path` points `live_grep` at a particular ripgrep, for a build that is not on
-the `PATH`.

 ## Health <!-- tag: health -->

 ```vim
 :checkhealth ezpick
 ```

-Reports the commands in place (`:Ezpick`, and the `command_alias` when you set
+Reports the commands in place (`:Ezpick`, and `command_alias` when set) and the
-one) and the options that differ from the defaults.
-An option name ezpick does
+options that differ from the defaults.
+An option name ezpick does not define is
-not define is reported as a warning: `setup()` merges the table you pass
+reported as a warning: `setup()` merges the table wholesale, so a misspelled one
-wholesale, so a misspelled one would otherwise be accepted in silence.
+would otherwise be accepted in silence.

 ## Using the picker <!-- tag: usage -->